LGBTQIA Students

 - If you experience difficulties, don’t be afraid to contact the nearest U.S. embassy or consulate.
 They are available 24/7 at every embassy who provide emergency assistance to Americans.

-- Be alert and try to avoid potentially unsafe environments, in general, and especially if the country climate actively marginalizes the LGB Community.
+- Be alert and try to avoid potentially unsafe environments, in general, and especially if the country climate actively marginalizes the LGBTQIA Community.
 Look out for yourself and your friends, especially late at night.

 - Use discretion.
 As an American, you may already stand out.
 Public displays of affection may draw even more attention.